Cosmos (plant)

-Cosmos is a genus, with the same common name of cosmos, consisting of flowering plants in the sunflower family.
+Cosmos is a genus, with the same common name of cosmos, consisting of flowering plants in the daisy family.

+Name

+The generic name Cosmos derives either from the Greek κόσμος (cosmos) '(ordered) world' -in reference to the neat, orderly arrangement of the floral structures - or the Greek κόσμημα (kósmima) 'jewel' - in reference to the jewel-like colors of the capitula (composite flowers).

 Description

 Cosmos are herbaceous perennial plants or annual plants growing 0.3–2 m tall.
 The leaves are simple, pinnate, or bipinnate, and arranged in opposite pairs.
 The flowers are produced in a capitulum with a ring of broad ray florets and a center of disc florets; flower color varies noticeably between the different species.
 The genus includes several ornamental plants popular in gardens.
 Numerous hybrids and cultivars have been selected and named.

 Distribution

-Cosmos species are native to scrub and meadowland in Mexico where most of the species occur.
-In the United States, some varieties may be found as far north as the Olympic Peninsula in Washington, but the range also extends through Central America to South America as far south as Paraguay.
-One species, C. bipinnatus, is naturalized across much of the eastern United States and eastern Canada.
+Cosmos species are native to scrub and meadowland in the Americas, from Colorado and Missouri in the United States, extending south through Mexico (where highest species diversity occurs, with 33 of the 35 species) and Central America to South America as far south as northern Argentina.

-It is also widespread over the high eastern plains of South Africa, where it was introduced via contaminated horsefeed during the Anglo-Boer War.